OpenMDAO/OpenMDAO-Framework/docs/complex/drivers.rst

 Recall that in the :ref:`simple tutorial problem <A-Simple-Tutorial-Problem>`, a Driver called CONMINdriver was used to optimize the Paraboloid problem.
 Similarly, the algorithms that perform these tests have been implemented as OpenMDAO drivers that can be found in ``driving_sim.py``.
-These drivers use the ``add_parameter`` and ``add_objective`` interface to specify their connections to the Vehicle assembly.
-This interface should be familiar to you from setting up the Optimization problems in earlier examples.
-The ``add_parameters`` function is used to specify the variables that these drivers will manipulate during solution.
-Specifically, in order to drive the Vehicle assembly, you need to be able to set the velocity, throttle, and gear positions.
-Likewise, the ``add_objective`` function is used to specify the variables that these drivers need to obtain as a result of running the vehicles at the input state.
+These drivers contain OpenMDAO variables where you can specify the connections to the vehicle component that we developed in the previous section.
+Specifically, in order to drive the Vehicle assembly, the simulation driver needs to be able to set the velocity, throttle, and gear positions.
+Likewise, it also needs to be able to read variables from the vehicle component.
 For the acceleration test, the vehicle's instantaneous acceleration is needed, and for the economy test, both the acceleration and fuel burn are needed.